 Your client at work is demanding, your children are fighting in the backseat and another driver just cut you off.
 Stress is running high and your immediate inclination is to retaliate against the other driver, but should you?

-Aggressive driving, and its more extreme cousin road rage, may seem justified in the moment, but it can easily cause an accident, injury or even death.
+Aggressive driving, and its more extreme cousin road rage, may seem justified at the moment, but it can easily cause an accident, injury, or even death.
 What should all drivers know about aggressive driving?

 What actions constitute aggressive driving?

 You probably witness aggressive Ohio drivers on a regular basis.
 Stress, anger, impatience, and anxiety can cause drivers to: